 - What do Presbyterians believe about the Holy Spirit?
-Presbyterians believe the Holy Spirit is the eternal, uncreated, 3rd member of the Trinity.
+Presbyterians believe the Holy Spirit is the eternal, uncreated third member of the Trinity.
 He is fully divine.
-The Spirit is has personhood.
+The Spirit has personhood.
 He isn’t a force.
-The Spirit indwells believers, and empowers and equips them to do good works.
+The Spirit indwells believers and empowers and equips them to do good works.
 Presbyterians believe certain spiritual gifts, like speaking in tongues, were only operational for the establishment of the church in the first century.

 - What do Presbyterians disagree about?
 Presbyterians, like other Protestants, don’t always believe the same about peripheral matters.
 For example, some Presbyterians today read the King James Version (KJV) of the Bible, while others read the New King James Version (NKJV), and still others read the English Standard Version (ESV) or the New International Version (NIV).

-- An historical example of internal disagreement is so-called “double predestination.”
+- A historical example of internal disagreement is the so-called “double predestination.”
 “Predestination” is the belief that God elects some people to salvation but not others.
 “Double predestination” is the belief that God elects some for salvation and elects others to damnation.

-Technically, the name “Presbyterian” doesn’t describe a single denomination, but several.
-Presbyterian denominations have many similarities, including shared history, but division has occurred because of irreconcilable matters, such as same-sex marriage.
-(Also see PCUSA vs PCA: What’s the Difference?)
+Technically, the name “Presbyterian” doesn’t describe a single denomination but several.
+Presbyterian denominations have many similarities, including shared history, but the division has occurred because of irreconcilable matters, such as same-sex marriage.
+(Also see PCUSA vs. PCA: What’s the Difference?)